The COVID-19 Vaccine and Communities of Color

 Do I need to get both doses of the vaccine?

-Yes, it's very important to get both doses of the Moderna and Pfizer vaccines to be fully protected.
+If you are getting a two-dose vaccine, it's very important to get both doses of the vaccine to be fully protected.
 You are fully protected two weeks after your second shot.
 Your first and second shot have to be the same vaccine.
 You cannot get a different vaccine once you get your first shot.
+If you get a one-dose vaccine, you will not need a second shot.
+You are fully protected 28 days after your shot.

 If I have had COVID-19, can I still get the vaccine?